rancher/rancher-compose/README.md

   Rancher

 COMMANDS:
-   up       Bring all services up rm       Remove all containers and services help, h  Shows a list of commands or help for one command
+   create	Create all services but do not start up		Bring all services up start	Start services logs		Get service logs restart	Restart services stop, down	Stop services scale	Scale services rm		Delete services help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   --debug
-   --api-url            Specify the Rancher API Endpoint URL --access-key         Specify api access key --secret-key         Specify api secret key [$RANCHER_SECRET_KEY] -f "docker-compose.yml"  docker-compose yml file to use --help, -h           show help
+   --url 				Specify the Rancher API endpoint URL [$RANCHER_URL] --access-key 			Specify Rancher API access key [$RANCHER_ACCESS_KEY] --secret-key 			Specify Rancher API secret key [$RANCHER_SECRET_KEY] --file, -f "docker-compose.yml"	Specify an alternate compose file (default: docker-compose.yml) --rancher-file, -r 			Specify an alternate Rancher compose file (default: rancher-compose.yml) --project-name, -p 			Specify an alternate project name (default: directory name) --help, -h				show help
    --version, -v			print the version
 ```

+# Compose compatibility

+`rancher-compose` strives to be completely compatible with Docker Compose.
+Since `rancher-compose` is largely focused
+on running production workloads some behaviors between Docker Compose and Rancher Compose are different.

+## Deleting Services/Container

+`rancher-compose` will not delete things by default.
+This means that if you do two `up` commands in a row, the second `up` will
+do nothing.
+This is because the first up will create everything and leave it running.
+Even if you do not pass `-d` to `up`,
+`rancher-compose` will not delete your services.
+To delete a service you must use `rm`.

+## Builds

+Docker builds are supported in two ways.
+First is to set `build:` to a git or HTTP URL that is compatible with the remote parameter in https://docs.docker.com/reference/api/docker_remote_api_v1.18/#build-image-from-a-dockerfile.
+The second approach is to set `build:` to a local directory and the build context will be uploaded to S3 and then built on demand on each node.

 ## Contact
 For bugs, questions, comments, corrections, suggestions, etc., open an issue in
  [rancherio/rancher](//github.com/rancherio/rancher/issues) with a title starting with `[rancher-compose] `.